Sreerag3426/Sreerag3426/README.md

 - 👋 Hi, I’m Sreerag V
-- 👀 I’m interested in ...
+- 👀 I’m interested in Software Development
-- 🌱 I’m currently learning ...React and Node JS
+- 🌱 I’m currently learning ...NextJS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...React and Node JS
-- 📫 How to reach me ...sreeragv953@gmail.com
+- 📫 How to reach me ...sreeragv9539@gmail.com